-In Waterford, Connecticut, a "lien" is a security interest placed on a piece of property, normally land or a house, to secure the payment of a debt.
-It typically gives a creditor the right to take ownership of any equity that exists in the property, to secure the payment of the debt.
-If the owner sells the property, the creditor may also be entitled to the funds of the sale, up to the amount owed.
+In Waterford, California, a "lien" is a security interest placed on a piece of property, typically land or a house, to secure the payment of a debt.
+It usually gives a creditor the right to take ownership of any equity that exists in the property, to secure the payment of the debt.
+If the owner sells the property, the creditor may also be entitled to the proceeds of the sale, up to the amount owed.
 It can also give the holder of the lien a higher priority status, giving them an advantage over competing creditors, if the debtor files bankruptcy.

-How Can a Waterford, Connecticut Tax Lien Lawyer Help?
+How Can a Waterford, California Tax Lien Lawyer Help?

 If you receive notice from the federal government, or the government of California that a tax lien has been imposed on your property, some pretty intricate legal issues are necessarily involved.